UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/polymorphism_cpp.md

 In this case, we would like `Character` to become an abstract class.

 An abstract class cannot be instantiated directly, and it is meant to serve as a base for derived classes by providing an interface that derived classes must implement.
-A class becomes abstract if it has at least one _pure virtual function_, that is, a virtual function that does not have an implementaiton.
+A class becomes abstract if it has at least one _pure virtual function_, that is, a virtual function that does not have an implementation.

 1. **Pure Virtual Function**: The `Character` class would have at least one pure virtual function, declared as follows: